sujith9604/BhuFusion/README.md

     npm start
     ```

-2. Open a web browser and go to `http://localhost:3000` to access the GrossFresh application.
+2. Open a web browser and go to `http://localhost:3000` to access the BhuFusion application.

 ## Dependencies